Rogers Hall School

 The school's literary magazine was known as Splinters.

+The school had its peak enrollment in the 1955, with over 100 students.
+By the 1970s, though, enrollment had fallen to just 47 students, and the school closed its doors in 1973.

 The property is now an apartment complex for seniors and people with disabilities.

 The school archives are in the collection of the University of Massachusetts at Lowell.